PoliticalGraveyard.com

 Spence, Luther Franklin — of Maywood, Cook County, Ill.
 Candidate for village president of Maywood, Illinois, 2005.
 Still living as of 2005.

-Spence, Mickey See O. M. Spence
+Spence, Mickey See Oliver M. Spence

 Spence, Mike (born c.1966) — of West Covina, Los Angeles County, Calif.
 Born about 1966.
 Republican.
 Delegate to Republican National Convention from California, 2004, 2008 (alternate).
 Still living as of 2008.

-Spence, Philip R. — U.S. Consul in Quebec City, 1897.
+Spence, Philip R. — U.S. Consul in Quebec City, as of 1897.
 Burial location unknown.

 Spence, R. E. L. — of Albany, Dougherty County, Ga.
 Democrat.
 Delegate to Democratic National Convention from Georgia, 1916.
 Burial location unknown.